DrBibop/RoR2VRMod/README.md

 - Added a smooth HUD setting that adds smoothing to the camera HUD when moving the headset.
 - Added a spectator screen that appears in front of you when spectating players.
 - Added "Ray color" and "Ray opacity" settings to customize the aim ray.
-- Added new HD models for Loader's hands, Bandit's shotgun and Bandit's revolver.
+- Added more detailed models for Loader's hands, Bandit's shotgun and Bandit's revolver.
 - Removed "UI scale" setting as it already exists in-game.
 - Removed the center smoke effect on Bandit's stealth ability for improved visibility.
 - Possibly fixed a bug that caused the Heretic wings to appear on the wrong player which would break some abilities.